stoermelder/vcvrack-packone/docs/MidiPlug.md

 # stoermelder MIDI-PLUG

-MIDI-PLUG is an utility module for MIDI routing that enables:
+MIDI-PLUG is a utility module for MIDI routing that enables:
 - Merging messages from different MIDI ports
 - Filtering MIDI messages by channel
 - Duplicating messages to two separate output ports